 Its audio codec isn’t the best, but it’s still fine for most people’s needs, and its PCIe 5 M.2 and 16x slots add an element of futureproofing too.
 It’s a shame there are no onboard overclocking and testing tools, or Wi-Fi, which we’d normally expect ASRock to include at this price, but all new computer hardware is increasing in price at the moment.
 Whatever Zen 4 CPU you buy, though, the ASRock X670E PG Lightning has what it takes to accommodate it.

-If this motherboard isn’t right for your needs, check out our full guide to the best AMD X670E motherboard for more options at a range of prices.
+If this motherboard isn’t right for your needs, check out our full guide to the best AM5 motherboard for more options at a range of prices.

 ASRock X670E PG Lightning rating